TomaskoxD/IPK_1/Readme.md

 ## Getting Started

 A server implemented in C language that communicates via the HTTP protocol, which provides various information about the system.
-The server listens on the specified port and returns the required information according to the url.
-The answer type is text / plain.
-Communication with the server is possible using both a web browser and tools such as wget and curl.
+The server listens on the specified port and returns the required information according to the url such as hostname ,cpu name or current cpu load.
+The answer type is text.
+Communication with the server is possible using both a web browser and tools such as GET or curl.

 ### Prerequisites